AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/use-date-time-a-b-testing.md

 # Use "Date/Time" A/B Testing {#use-date-time-a-b-testing}

 You can easily A/B test your emails.
-One test is the&nbsp;**Date/Time&nbsp;**test.
+One test is the **Date/Time **test.
 This tests what time of day or day of week is best to send emails.
 Here's how to set it up.

 >[!NOTE]
 >